Book a call with admissions

 This spectrum of mental health challenges includes various conditions with distinct features and implications, highlighting the need for comprehensive awareness and support.
 Common perinatal mental health conditions include:

-• Baby Blues: Characterized by mood swings, tearfulness, and mild anxiety following childbirth.
+• Baby blues: Characterized by mood swings, tearfulness, and mild anxiety following childbirth.
 They usually fade within a few weeks.

-• Perinatal Depression: Involves depressive symptoms such as persistent sadness, hopelessness, and disinterest, significantly affecting daily functioning [6-7].
+• Perinatal depression: Involves depressive symptoms such as persistent sadness, hopelessness, and disinterest, significantly affecting daily functioning [6-7].

-• Perinatal Anxiety Disorders Manifest as experiencing symptoms of anxiety that include excessive worry, restlessness, and intrusive thoughts, causing significant distress and impairment [3,7].
+• Perinatal anxiety disorders Manifest as experiencing symptoms of anxiety that include excessive worry, restlessness, and intrusive thoughts, causing significant distress and impairment [3,7].

-• Postpartum Psychosis: A severe condition characterized by hallucinations, delusions, and disorganized behavior, requiring immediate medical attention [7].
+• Postpartum psychosis: A severe condition characterized by hallucinations, delusions, and disorganized behavior, requiring immediate medical attention [7].

-• Perinatal Bipolar Disorder: Involves mood swings from depressive to manic episodes, requiring specialized management [3, 7, 9].
+• Perinatal bipolar disorder: Involves mood swings from depressive to manic episodes, requiring specialized management [3, 7, 9].ย

 • Perinatal OCD: Involves intrusive, distressing thoughts and repetitive behaviors that can affect parenting and daily functioning [2-3, 7].

-• Birth Trauma and PTSD: Some mothers may develop post-traumatic stress disorder due to birth complications and other risk factors that may occur during labor.
+• Birth trauma and PTSD: Some mothers may develop post-traumatic stress disorder due to birth complications and other risk factors that may occur during labor.

-• Paternal Mental Health: While maternal mental health typically receives more attention and discussion, paternal mental health during the perinatal period is equally significant.
+• Paternal mental health: While maternal mental health typically receives more attention and discussion, paternal mental health during the perinatal period is equally significant.
 Paternal perinatal mental health conditions, including paternal depression and anxiety, can significantly impact family dynamics and child development, necessitating increased awareness and support [3].
 Studies have revealed that approximately 8-10% of fathers go through postpartum depression during the first year after the birth of their child.
 However, this condition may persist for up to a year following the baby’s arrival.
 It is essential to raise awareness and provide adequate support to fathers who experience mental health problems [8].

 Causes and Risk Factors